GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 Signup and payments page for group music workshops.
 Automatic student waiting list, which can be easily activated/deactivated as required.
 Improvements to the opacity effect around the hero image.
+Additional content for music.html and resources.html pages.
+MP3 audio and PDF document files.

-Known problems and potential solutions.
+Known issues and potential solutions:
-Problem: navbar dropdown menu always appears on the left side.
+Issue: navbar dropdown menu always appears on the left side.
 It would sometimes look better positioned on the right.
 Potential solution: change index.html navbar-toggler class IDs.

+Issue: Audio player progress bar does not behave as expected.
+Potential solution: JavaScript fix.

+Issue: Show more / Show less button on index.html page collapses downwards.
+An upwards collapse (expand?) would provide better UX and flow.
+Potential solution: jspopper?
+I need to learn how to do this.

+Issue: Make the "About Me" section have the same opacity as the navbar.
+This will improve the overall look of the hero image and "open it up" a little.
+Potential solution: JavaScript?
+I need to learn how to do this.